Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 The `fetch()` calls the OpenWeather API for the current weather information.
 The JSON data is converted and some of the values received stored in variables for use to populate the Google Map Marker InfoWindow.

-The weather data gives us a good idea of what it's currently like in the European city we clicked on:
+The weather data gives us a good idea of what it's currently like in the European City we clicked on:

 * tempValue contains the temperature converted from a float to an integer as it looks nicer when displayed.
 * descValue contains the weather description.